mendix/docs/content/en/docs/appstore/modules/genai/genai-commons.md

 #### 3.1.1 Build request {#build-request}

 A number of generic GenAI Commons microflows have been made available for developers to aid in constructing the input request structures for the operations defined in GenAI Commons.
-These flows are all meant to be used in microflows before the operation is executed.

 ##### 3.1.1.1 Chat: Create Request {#create-request}